 Due to advances in mass spectrometer resolution and scanning speed, biopharmaceutical companies can monitor which HCPs are enriched or persist through downstream purification processes, facilitating purification process development and process validation.
 MS also provides a second level of coverage analysis in addition to 2D PAGE or 2D-DIGE.

 The major factor limiting the application of MS in the detection of downstream HCPs is sensitivity and specificity.
 In most well purified drug substances, HCP content will be composed of numerous individual HCPs that in total are less than 100 ppm.
 MS discrimination of the drug substances at mg/mL levels from individual HCP at low ppm concentrations is problematic.
 Cygnus Technologies combines MS analysis with Antibody Affinity Extraction (AAE™) as a sample preparation step to deplete drug substance and concentrate HCPs, making mass spectrometry a powerful method for detection and identification of downstream HCPs.

 Cygnus MS Workflow for HCP Analytics

-In MS based HCP analytics, each sample type is a unique consideration.
+In MS based HCP analysis, each sample type is a unique consideration.
 In general, samples are enriched for HCPs by AAE, denatured, alkylated, reduced, tryptic digested, and concentrated.

 Custom LC-MS methods are developed to the specific host cell line, drug substance, sample matrix and purification process.
 Dependent on sample type, Data Independent Acquisition (DIA) or Data Dependent Acquisition (DDA) methodology may be used.